Avalanche head back to playoffs after 5-2 win over Blues - Philly

+The only thing missing was his jersey, which was given to a lucky fan.

+Quick, get the captain a new one - the Colorado Avalanche are going to need it where they're going.

-DENVER (AP) - Nathan MacKinnon scored his first goal in 10 games, Jonathan Bernier stopped 32 shots and the Colorado Avalanche earned the final playoff spot in the Western Conference with a 5-2 win over the St. Louis Blues on Saturday night.
+Nathan MacKinnon scored his first goal in 10 games, Jonathan Bernier stopped 32 shots and the Avalanche earned the final playoff spot in the Western Conference with a 5-2 win over the St. Louis Blues on Saturday night.

-Colorado improved to 28-11-2 on home ice this season in front of a raucous crowd, matching a franchise record for wins that was set in 2000-01, when the team hoisted the Stanley Cup.

 Game No. 82 for these two boiled down to a winner-take-all scenario.
 Although, there was one caveat - the Avalanche couldn't allow the game to go to overtime since the Blues held the tiebreaker.
 St. Louis pulled out all the stops late in the third: Taking out goalie Jake Allen with around 4:35 remaining.
-Landeskog and Nieto sealed the win with empty-net tallies.
+Landeskog and Nieto sealed the win with empty-net tallies that sent the raucous crowd into full celebration mode.

+"Credit to Colorado they've improved immensely over the last couple of years," Allen said.
+"They played well again tonight."

 Colorado finished with 95 points to become first NHL team to post a 40-point gain over an 82-game season since the Pittsburgh Penguins jumped 47 from 2005-06 (58) to 2006-07 (105).